 Visit the Resources page for past forum documentation and photos.
 The page also includes helpful environmental security references.

-The 2019 Pacific Environmental Security Forum (PESF) is underway in Wellington, New Zealand.
-U.S. Indo-Pacific Command and the New Zealand Ministry of Foreign Affairs and Trade are co-sponsoring the event.
-The theme for the 2019 PESF is "Building Resilience in the Pacific," and topics such as climate migration, biosecurity, resource protection, regional environmental security solutions, and environmental security transformation will be discussed.
-PESF support documentation is below.Administrative Guidance Agenda (FINAL) Environmental Security Exercise Scorecard Event Booklet (FINAL) Group Photo Information Paper PESF Walking Map Wellington Map Presentations
+The 2019 Pacific Environmental Security Forum (PESF) has concluded.
+U.S. Indo-Pacific Command and the New Zealand Ministry of Foreign Affairs and Trade would like to thank all participants who contributed to the meaningful event.
+The theme for the 2019 PESF was "Building Resilience in the Pacific," and topics such as climate migration, biosecurity, resource protection, regional environmental security solutions, and environmental security transformation were discussed.
+Documentation from the event can be accessed in the Resources section of this web page.

 The 2018 Regional Environmental Security Forum (RESF) has concluded.
 Many thanks to the Mongolia Ministry of Defense for hosting the event.
 You can learn more about the event by reading the press release.You can also obtain presentations and other support documentation from the event by exploring the Resources page of this web site.